MDolanCode/Portfolio/portfolio.markdown

 ### Personal App Card
 Mar 2021

+### Project Description
-Project description: The Personal App Card is for developers or professionals that want to give their clients easy access to their information.
+The Personal App Card is for developers or professionals that want to give their clients easy access to their information.

 Technologies used: Swift, SwiftUI.